 NOTE: You can FILE for divorce whenever you want.
 You just can’t finalize your divorce unless your spouse agrees or until you’ve been separated for six months.

 An annulment treats your marriage as if it never even happened.
-There are only limited grounds upon which you can get an annulment in Illinois.
+There are very limited grounds upon which you can get an annulment in Illinois.
 Those grounds are:

-- A party lacked the capacity to consent to the marriage.
-That party may not have been able to consent because s/he didn’t have the mental capacity to know what s/he was doing.
-Or, s/he may not have had the appropriate mental capacity to consent to marriage if s/he was under the influence of alcohol, drugs, etc., at the time of the marriage.
+- One spouse lacked the capacity to consent to the marriage.
+For example, if someone didn't have the mental capacity to understandwhat s/he was doing, then his/her marriage can be annulled.
+Or, if someone was under the influence of alcohol, drugs, etc., at the time of the marriage. then s/he may have lacked the capacity to consent to the marriage.
 Also, if someone was induced to enter into a marriage by force, duress, or fraud, s/he may not have “consented” to the marriage.

-- A party didn’t have the physical capacity to consummate the marriage by sexual intercourse and the other party didn’t know that at the time of the marriage.
+- One spouse didn’t have the physical capacity to consummate the marriage by sexual intercourse and the other party didn’t know that at the time of the marriage.

-- A party was only 16 or 17 years old and didn’t have their parents’ or guardian’s consent to get married; or
+- Either (or both) of the spouses was only 16 or 17 years old and didn’t have his/her parents’ or guardian’s consent to get married; or

 - The marriage was prohibited.
 (For example, you can’t marry someone who is already legally married to someone else.)